-Compared to walking, bicycles increase carrying capacity and distance traveled while decreasing the time it takes to get to and from schools, clinics and markets.
-Bicycles are simple, sustainable and appropriate technology to bridge the transportation gap between needs and resources, empowering individuals, families and communities.
+Compared to walking, bicycles increase carrying capacity and distance traveled while decreasing travel times.
+They are a simple, sustainable tool used to bridge the gap between needs and resources, empowering individuals, families and entire communities to thrive.

-World Bicycle Relief (WBR) was founded in 2005 by F.K.
-Day, Co-Founder of SRAM Corporation, and the Photographer Leah Missbach Day in response to the 2004 Indian Ocean Tsunami.
-With the support of SRAM Corporation and other leaders in the bicycle industry, WBR partnered with aid organizations in Sri Lanka to distribute over 24,000 locally assembled bicycles that reconnected displaced survivors with access to education, healthcare and livelihood.
+World Bicycle Relief was founded in 2005 by F.K.
+Day, Co-Founder of SRAM, and Leah Missbach Day in response to the 2004 Indian Ocean Tsunami.
+With the support of SRAM and other bicycle industry leaders, World Bicycle Relief partnered with aid organizations in Sri Lanka to distribute over 24,000 bicycles reconnecting displaced survivors with access to education, healthcare and livelihood.